TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 The model produces well-centered residuals (mean is around 0).
 The ±2$$\sigma$$ band (~±32 €/MWh) looks relatively stable, though some bursts of volatility appear (notably winter 2023–24), and the residual spread seems narrower in spring/summer.
 This suggests heteroskedasticity and we'll try to manage that later in this article through the modelisation of volatility.

 There is also a weak autocorrelation but no structural drift.
-The histogram is roughly bell-shaped but shows a slightly left-skewed (more negative residuals) and Heavy tails, especially on the right (occasional high positive spikes).
+The histogram is roughly bell-shaped but shows a slightly left-skewed (more negative residuals) and heavy tails, especially on the right (occasional high positive spikes).
 These phenomenon are typical for power prices: rare upward shocks (“price jumps”) and smoother negative deviations.

 ### Extending the GAM Temporal Term

 In the GAM model, I have a **smooth term for Month × Year**.
-But since 2025 was not part of the training set, I had to **extend** this term artificially.
+But since 2025 was not part of the training set, I had to extend this term artificially.

 To do so, I reused the 2024 monthly pattern and **re-anchored** it so that each month’s average corresponds to **December-24 forward prices** (the last available futures quotations).
 This ensures the model remains consistent with the forward curve at the time of calibration.